 The third type of question you may encounter is the experience question.
 This is where the interviewer asks you to talk about a programming project that you completed in the past.
 The mistake that many engineers make on this question is to talk about a technically interesting side-project.
 Many programmers choose to talk about implementing a neural network classifier, or writing a Twitter grammar bot.
 These are bad choices because it’s very hard for the interviewer to judge their scope.
 Many candidates exaggerate simple side projects (sometimes that never actually worked), and the interviewer has no way to tell if you are doing this.

 The solution is to choose a project that produced results, and highlight the results.
 This often involves picking a less technically interesting project, but it’s worth it.
 Think (ahead of time) of the programming you’ve done that had the largest real-world impact.
 If you’ve written a iOS game, and 50k people have downloaded it, the download number makes it a good option.
 If you’ve written an admin interface during an internship that was deployed to the entire admin staff, the deployment makes it a good thing to talk about.
 Selecting a practical project will also communicate to the company that you focus on actual work.
-Programmer too focused on interesting tech is an anti-pattern that companies screen against (these programmers are sometimes not productive).
+A programmer who is too focused on interesting tech is an anti-pattern that companies screen against (these programmers are sometimes not productive).

 6. Use a dynamic language, but mention C